 - Copyright & Photo usage

-The B3A website is available to public for almost 20 years and offers to date the largest aircraft accident database worldwide with the NTSB and Aviation Safety Network.
+The B3A website is available to public for more than 20 years and offers to date the largest aircraft accident database worldwide with the NTSB and Aviation Safety Network.

 All information and materials available on my website are the result of a daily work and extensive worldwide research but also of the contribution from many correspondents.